Chapter 8.38

 8.38.100 Appeal procedure.

-A written notice of appeal must be filed with the city clerk within three business days after the applicant or event sponsor receives notification from the director or designee that a permit has been denied, or that certain conditions or fees have been imposed.
+A written notice of appeal must be filed with the city clerk within three business days after the applicant or event organizer receives notification from the director or designee that a permit has been denied, or that certain conditions or fees have been imposed.
 The notice of appeal must set forth the specific grounds for the appeal and attach any relevant documents for consideration.

 8.38.110 Violation – Penalty.